 Wood wick candles are all the hype these days and make for a super cozy mood with their crackling wicks.
 But, they can be a little tricky to burn if you’re not used to them!
 Here are some tips to get the most out of your candle:

-Tunneling can be difficult to fix, but if it happens you can try these tricks:
+This can be difficult to fix, but if it happens, you can try these tricks: